 Abstract

 Background and Purpose: Candida albicans is currently recognised as an opportunistic pathogen that can cause many invasive infections.
-Possible resistance mechanisms and fungal virulence factors are important in treatment effectiveness.
-The aim of this study was to investigate the relationship between fluconazole resistance in C. albicans strains, their proteinase activities, and ERG11/ SAP2 genes.
+Resistance mechanisms and fungal virulence factors play an important role in the effectiveness of treatment.
+The aim of this study was to investigate the relationship between fluconazole resistance, proteinase activity and ERG11 (sterol 14-demethylase)- SAP2 (secreted aspartic protease 2) gene expression levels in C.albicans strains.

-Materials and Methods: Candida albicans strains isolated from patient samples sent to our laboratory from various clinics were included in the study.
-Fluconazole susceptibilities of the isolates were determined by the broth microdilution method.
-The increase in fluconazole MIC values at 48 hours (tolerance) and proteinase activities of the isolates were analysed.
-ERG11 and SAP2 gene expression levels were measured by real-time qPCR.
+Materials and Methods: Candida albicans strains isolated from patient samples sent to Medical Microbiology laboratory of Düzce University from various clinics were included in the study.
+Fluconazole susceptibilities of the isolates were determined by broth microdilution method.
+The increase in fluconazole MIC values at 48 hours and proteinase activities of the isolates were analysed.
+ERG11 and SAP2 gene expression levels were measured by real time qPCR.

-Results: Fluconazole resistance rate was 3.14% in 127 C. albicans strains.
-A positive linear correlation was determined between ERG11 and SAP2 gene expression levels.
-There was no correlation between SAP2 and ERG11 expression levels and fluconazole resistance.
-Proteinase positivity was detected in 103 of 127 strains and no statistically significant correlation was found between proteinase activities and SAP2/ERG11 expression levels.
-While there was a statistically significant relationship between ERG11 expression levels and 48th-hour MIC elevation, there was no statistically significant relationship between SAP2 levels and 48th-hour MIC elevation.
+Results: Fluconazole resistance rate was found to be 3.14% in 127 C. albicans strains.
+A moderate positive correlation was found between ERG11 and SAP2 values (p=0.029, r:0.655, p<0.001).
+There was no correlation between SAP2/ERG11 expression levels and fluconazole resistance.
+Proteinase positivity was detected in 81.1%, of 127 strains and no statistically significant correlation was found between proteinase activities and SAP2/ERG11 expression levels.
+While there was a statistically significant relationship between ERG11 expression levels and 48th hour MIC elevation, there was no statistically significant relationship between SAP2 levels and 48th hour MIC elevation.

 Conclusion: In addition to the moderate positive correlation between ERG11 and SAP2 values, a significant correlation was found between ERG11 expression and fluconazole tolerance.